P. H. Meadows

 Percival Herbert Meadows (15 May 1919 – July 1997) was a British administrator, who also served as a civil servant in North Borneo and Singapore.
 Meadows fought in World War II, attaining the rank of major at the end of his service.

 In 1947, Meadows joined the Colonial Administrative Service and became the chairman of the Singapore Tourist Promotion Board from 1967 to 1969.

 Early life and education

-On 15 May 1919, Meadows was born.
+On 15 May 1919, Percival Herbert Meadows was born.
 He received his education at Wye College, specialising in tropical horticulture.
 After the war, Meadows attended Magdalene College, Cambridge, and SOAS University of London.

 Career

 Military career

 Following the outbreak of the World War II, Meadows enlisted in the Royal Lincolnshire Regiment.
 On 10 July 1941, Meadows received an emergency commission to become a second lieutenant, and he was posted to the British India Army.
 Meadows served in the 8th Battalion of the 12th Frontier Force Regiment, stationed in the North-West Frontier Province.
 Later on, Meadows went to Karachi for intelligence training, and obtained a pilot's licence in a de Havilland DH.60 Moth.

 In 1943, Meadows became a brigade intelligence officer in the 74th Indian Infantry Brigade, stationed in the Arakan Division.
 Meadows was responsible for establishing a patrol and ambush base six miles down the Naf River, south of Maungdaw.
 More than 120 Japanese soldiers were killed, after Meadows personally led small teams into Japanese territory to conduct ambushes.
 On 15 November 1944, in view of his conduct, Meadows was nominated by his commanding officer for a Military Cross.

 In 1945, Meadows was transferred to the 2nd Gurkha Rifles and became a station commander.
 After that, Meadows was promoted to the rank of major.